deepakhj/cadent/docs/writers.md

     - kafka + kafka-flat:

         Toss stats into a kafka topic (no readers/render api for this mode) for processing by some other entity

+    - elasticsearch:

+       Currently just for Indexing both Tags and Metric keys.

 ## Indexing